Quantum key distribution: History

 Quantum cryptography was proposed first by Stephen Wiesner, then at Columbia University in New York, who, in the early 1970s, introduced the concept of quantum conjugate coding.
 His seminal paper titled "Conjugate Coding" was rejected by IEEE Information Theory but was eventually published in 1983 in SIGACT News (15:1 pp. 78–88, 1983).
 In this paper he showed how to store or transmit two messages by encoding them in two "conjugate observables", such as linear and circular polarization of light, so that either, but not both, of which may be received and decoded.
 He illustrated his idea with a design of unforgeable bank notes.
 A decade later, building upon this work, Charles H. Bennett, of the IBM Thomas J. Watson Research Center, and Gilles Brassard, of the University of Montreal, proposed a method for secure communication based on Wiesner's "conjugate observables".
 In 1990, Artur Ekert, then a PhD student at Wolfson College, University of Oxford, developed a different approach to quantum key distribution based on quantum entanglement.

+Challenges

+Despite the achievements in QKD, several challenges need to be addressed to fully realize its benefits.
+The primary challenge lies in the inevitable imperfections that occur during the preparation, transmission, and measurement of quantum states.
+These imperfections make it difficult, if not impossible, to distinguish between the actions of legitimate parties and those of eavesdroppers.
+This is one reason why errors must be attributed to eavesdropping, necessitating very high system performance for QKD protocols.
+These challenges impact various aspects of QKD schemes, particularly the secret key rate, transmission distance, cost, and practical security.
+While alternative QKD implementations, such as decoy-state or device-independent QKD, have been proposed to tackle these issues, large-scale deployment remains difficult due to channel loss and decoherence, which result in a relatively low secret key rate.
+As a result of these challenges associated with implementing QKD protocols, governments have advised against their use for commercial and military applications.
+Therefore, to achieve full-scale practical QKD for secure everyday communications, it is crucial to develop efficient methods and models that address these challenges.